Depsang Bulge: 1962–2012

-Coupled with these constructions, the Indian Army also reported a steep rise in incursions by the Chinese PLA into Indian territory: 50 incursions during 2005, 70 in 2009 in the Trig Heights area, 30 incursion in 2009 in the Depsang Bulge area.
+Coupled with these constructions, the Indian Army also reported a steep rise in incursions by the Chinese PLA into Indian territory: 50 incursions during 2005, 70 in 2009 in the Trig Heights area, and 30 incursions in 2009 in the Depsang Bulge area.
 Given that the Indians regard the entire Depsang Bulge as Indian territory, all the constructions in the area were "Chinese intrusions".

 The Indians were also improving their border infrastructure during this period, albeit at a slower pace.
-The air strip at Daulat Beg Oldi (DBO) at the northern perimeter of Depsang Plains was reactivated in 2008, after a gap of 43 years.
+The air strip at Daulat Beg Oldi (DBO), at the northern perimeter of the Depsang Plains, was reactivated in 2008, after a gap of 43 years.
 The Chinese immediately objected to this action.

 India also commissioned a road link to DBO in 2001, scheduled to be completed by 2012.
-The initial road did not meet the all-weather requirement, and it had to be rebuilt on an improved alignment later.
-But several sections of it were available for winter use by 2013.
+The initial road did not meet the all-weather requirement, and it had to be rebuilt on an improved alignment later, but several sections of it were available for winter use by 2013.

 2013 standoff

-On the night of 15 April 2013, three weeks before a scheduled visit of the Chinese Premier Li Keqiang to India, a platoon of Chinese troops intruded into the Indian territory and erected a tented post.
+On the night of 15 April 2013, three weeks before a scheduled visit of Chinese Premier Li Keqiang to India, a platoon of Chinese troops intruded into Indian territory and erected a tented post.
 The Indian border police spotted an advance patrol of theirs the next morning at a distance of 600 metres from the Indian post.
 Aerial reconnaissance detected the tented post on the Raki Nala, on the site of an old Indian post.
-It had 19 Chinese soldiers (later mentioned as 40), including five officers, two dogs and three SUVs.
+It had 19 Chinese soldiers (later mentioned as 40), including five officers, two dogs, and three SUVs.

 The Chinese held placards reading "this is Chinese territory, go back".

 The location of the standoff was described as being 19 km inside Indian territory.
 Years later, the location was stated as the so-called "bottleneck" in the Burtsa Nala valley, where the rocky formation of the valley prohibits vehicular movement.

-The "bottleneck" is also close to a point called "Y-junction" where a branch valley emanates to the southeast, allowing the Indian patrols to reach other points on the LAC.
+The "bottleneck" is also close to a point called "Y-junction", where a branch valley emanates to the southeast, allowing the Indian patrols to reach other points on the LAC.

 The Indian border troops set up their own tented camp 300 metres away as per the agreed protocol.
 India's China Study Group met and recommended stern measures to signal India's displeasure.
 However, prime minister Manmohan Singh decided that it should be treated as a "localised problem".
 The local commanders of both the sides met at the Chushul–Moldo Border Personnel Meeting point.
 While the Indian side asked the Chinese to withdraw to original positions as per the 1976 border patrolling agreement, the Chinese produced a map they described as the "LAC of 1959".
 According to the map, the entire Depsang Bulge belonged to China.